kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 ```

 This can be optimized by using [binding naming conventions](https://github.com/angular/router/issues/17).

-Also not that a component can be made to be attach aware, so that when it is being attached it will be compiled
+Also note that a component can be made to be attach aware via `@AttachAware` annotation.

 ```js
 @AttachAware